polterguy/polterguy.github.io/tutorials/hello-world-endpoint/index.md

 as you click the _"Invoke"_ button - At which point you can see how an HTTP POST invocation is created instead of an HTTP GET invocation.
-You can repeat the same exercise for PUT, DELETE and PATCH if you wish - However, both GET and DELETE endpoints can only be given arguments as query parameters - While POST, PUT and PATCH endpoints requires JSON payloads.
+You can repeat the same exercise for PUT, DELETE and PATCH if you wish - However, both GET and DELETE endpoints can only be given arguments as query parameters - While POST, PUT, and PATCH endpoints expects JSON payloads.
 You can also create alternative endpoint types, returning for instance files and similar constructs instead of pure JSON, but that's an exercise for later.